Gyakobo/blind-75-leetcode-list/Graph/course-schedule/course-schedule.md

 ## Introduction

-The is a simple solution to the infamous course scheduling problem using a topological sort.
-Fun fact, my professor actually got an internship at Google Inc. by correctly solving this problem during his interview - that lucky devil.
+The is a simple solution to the infamous "course scheduling problem" using a topological sort.
+Fun fact, my professor actually got an internship at Google by correctly solving this problem during his interview - that lucky devil.

 ## Methodolgy